BenM4k/AwesomeBooksProject/README.md

 I would like to thank Microverse and all My Micronauts partners for their help on this project.

-I would like to thank Cindy Shin, the author of this design.
+I would like to thank My coding partner Nahid Raihan Sardar for his work, professionalism and skills showcase.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>